 Ann Arbor is notorious for its lack of parking.
 The University offers several alternatives to having a car on campus.
-In addition to excellent public transportation, the University has partnerships with Zipcar and Greenride to help students get around town, the state, or the country!
+In addition to excellent public transportation, the University has partnerships with Zipcar to help students get around town, the state, or the country!

 ZipCar is a car sharing membership program, where students can rent cars by the hour or the day at low, student-friendly prices.
 Students 18 years and over are eligible to join.
 Zipcar cars are parked at several convenient campus locations, so students don't have to go far for their Zipcar.
 Zipcar fees include insurance, gas, and maintenance.